CafeteriaGuild/ModJournal/API.md

     // must be a string or number
     "postid": "first-example-post",

+    // optional, by default 'unspecified'
+    // must be a string
+    "type": "",

     // optional
     // must be a array of strings
     "authors": [